 Tailoring to your market

-Are people travelling a long way to get to you or are they local?
-If visitors are mostly local you may need to expand your marketing campaign to target those further afield.
+Are people traveling a long way to get to you or are they local?
+If visitors are mostly local you may need to expand your golf course marketing campaign to target those further afield.
 Conversely, if you have a lot of people visiting from the wider area these could well be one-off visits, and as such may need persuasion to visit again.
-Offering a discounted membership tier for occasional visitors, for example, those that visit once a month may be a way of enticing these people into spending more of their cash with you.
+Offering a discounted membership tier for occasional visitors, for example, those that visit once a month maybe a way of enticing these people into spending more of their cash with you.

 Now that you’ve opened a communication channel with your potential customer you can also send them details on upcoming offers and events at your golf course to try and tempt them back in.
 For added benefit make these deals only available to those who sign up to email notifications.
 When your existing members get wind of these offers they are likely to sign up too, making your job of targeting your customers simpler.